 These fish are most effectively displayed in tanks that bring out their colors.
 Use dim lighting and a dark, fine gravel or sand substrate for the best effect.
 Try to plan for one or two hours of sunlight hitting the tank at a time when you can view it, as the illumination will make the fish even more stunning.

 As with most Cyprinids, they are most at home in well-planted aquariums, and a variety of plants will make them feel safe.
 Some good selections include Water Wisteria, Hornwort, and Java Fern.
 As these fish are also extremely active swimmers, they will need some open areas for swimming.

 Suitable for Nano Tank: Yes

 Temperature: 64.0 to 75.0° F (17.8 to 23.9° C)

 Range ph: 6.0-8.0

 Water Movement: Moderate

-Water Region: All - They will spend most of the time in the top and middle regions of the aquarium, particularly if there is open water or some current.
+Water Region: All - They will spend most of their time in the top and middle regions of the aquarium, particularly if there is open water or some current.

-Temperament: Peaceful - They are good community fish with other tankmates that are also fast moving fish.
+Temperament: Peaceful - They are good community fish with other fast-moving tankmates.